-These categories are similar to those defined for other Built Environment professionals by other councils.
+These categories are similar to those defined for other Built Environment professionals by other Councils.

-The rates stipulated for Construction Management Professionals are as follows:
+The rates stipulated for Professional Construction Mentors and Construction Mentors are as follows (refer to footnote for applicable category):

-The scale of fees on a time basis, on which Value Added Tax is excluded, shall be at the following rates per hour, rounded of to the nearest rand:
+The scale of fees on a time basis, on which Value Added Tax is excluded, shall be at the following rates per hour, rounded off to the nearest rand:

-- i. for a person in category A and B: 18,75 cents for each R100,00 of the total annual remuneration package (lowest notch) attached to a Director's grading (level 13) in the Public Service - ii. for a person in category C: 17,5 cents for each R100,00 of the total annual remuneration package (lowest notch) attached to a Deputy Director's grading (level 12) in the Public Service; - iii. for a person in category D: 16,5 cents for each R100,00 of his/her total annual cost of employment; provided that this hourly rate shall not exceed 16,5 cents for each R100,00 of the total annual remuneration package (lowest notch) attached to a Assistant Director's grading (level 11) in the Public Service: - iv. hourly rates calculated in terms of (i), (ii) and (iii) above shall be deemed to include overheads and charges in respect of time expended by clerical personnel which shall, therefore, not be chargeable separately; - v. unless otherwise specifically agreed in writing, remuneration for the time expended by principals in terms of (i) above on a project shall be limited to 5 percent of the total time expended on the project.
-Any time expended by principals in excess of the 5 per cent limit shall be remunerated at the rates determined in (ii) or (iii) above
+- i) For a person category A and B: 18.75 cents for each R100,00 of the total annual remuneration package (lowest notch) attached to the Director's grading (level 13) in the Public Service - ii) For a person in category C: 17.5 cents for each R100,00 of the total annual remuneration package (lowest notch) attached to a Deputy Director's grading (level 12) in the Public Service; - For a person in category D: 16.5 cents for each R100,00 of his/her total annual cost of employment; provided that this hourly rate shall not exceed 16.5 cents for each R100,00 of the total annual remuneration package (lowest notch) attached to a Assistant Director's grading (level 11) in the Public Service; - iv) Hourly rates calculated in terms of (i), (ii) and (iii) above shall be deemed to included overheads and charges in respect of time expended by clerical personnel which shall, therefore, not be chargeable separately; - v) Unless otherwise specifically agreed in writing, remuneration for the time expended by principals in terms of (i) above on a project shall be limited to 5 percent of the total time expended on the project.
+Any time expended by principals in excess of the 5 percent limit shall be remunerated at the rates determined in (ii) or (iii) above.